BorholmsRegionsKommuneIT/os2apwrapper/README.md

 ```
 If you don't want to also reinstall the dependencies you can add the following parameter `--no-deps`.

-If your project is using older versions of the packages that this project is using, you might need to add the `--update` parameter in between `install` and `--force-reinstall`.
+If your project is using older versions of the packages that this project is using, you might need to add the `--upgrade` parameter in between `install` and `--force-reinstall`.

 ## License